Bachelor of Social Work

 The University of Minnesota Duluth Social Work Program will provide you with the essential skills and knowledge you need to work in the field of social work, while offering opportunities for personal growth and development.
 Our generalist (BSW) and advanced generalist (MSW) programs are designed to prepare you for social work practice with individuals, families, groups, organizations and communities, while equipping you with a broad base of skills that prepare students for social work practice in a range of practice settings.
 With a focus on culturally responsive practice, social justice and working with American Indian communities, the UMD Social Work Program provides you a unique education and prepares students to work in a challenging and diverse field where they can make a difference in people's lives.
 The University of Minnesota Duluth Social Work is one of the few programs in the nation that requires coursework on social work practice with American Indians.
 Both programs are fully accredited by the Council on Social Work Education (CSWE).

 Our alumni are community leaders, therapists, administrators, child welfare practitioners and policy advocates.
+Approximately 60% of our MSW students receive scholarships to help pay for their education.

 We offer a dedicated faculty and smaller program size